locmai/charts/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist
 <!-- [Place an '[x]' (no spaces) in all applicable fields.
 Please remove unrelated fields.] -->
 - [ ] Chart Version bumped
+- [ ] README.md was updated with readme-generator
 - [ ] CHANGELOG.md was updated